North Korea acknowledges its troops cleared mines for Russia

 Hailing the return of an engineering regiment, Kim noted that they wrote "letters to their hometowns and villages at breaks of the mine-clearing hours", according to the Korean Central News Agency (KCNA).

-The regiment suffered the "heartrending loss of nine lives" during the 120-day deployment that started in August, Kim said in a speech at a welcome ceremony on Friday, KCNA reported.
+Nine members of the regiment died during the 120-day deployment that started in August, Kim said in his speech at a welcome ceremony on Friday, KCNA reported.

-He awarded the deceased soldiers state honours to "add eternal lustre" to their bravery.
+He awarded the deceased state honours to "add eternal lustre" to their bravery.

 "All of you, both officers and soldiers, displayed mass heroism overcoming unimaginable mental and physical burdens almost every day," Kim said.